telerik/winforms-docs/controls/editors/dateonlypicker/overview.md

 CTAControlName: DateOnlyPicker
 ---

-# WinForms DateOnlyPicker Net Core Overview
+# WinForms DateOnlyPicker Overview

-__RadDateOnlyPicker__ control for WinForms in .NET Core (or .NET 6/7/8 etc.) would serve as a specialized date picker that exclusively deals with __DateOnly__ objects instead of DateTime.
+__RadDateOnlyPicker__ control for WinForms in .NET (.NET 6/7/8/9 and later) would serve as a specialized date picker that exclusively deals with __DateOnly__ objects instead of DateTime.
 In .NET, __DateOnly__ is a new struct introduced to represent dates without time, which is especially useful in applications like scheduling, reporting, or any scenario where only the date is relevant.

 {% if site.has_cta_panels == true %}
 {% include cta-panel-overview.html %}